hbowie/Hbowie-23/news/my-rides-here.md

 > And carry us away, Jim,
 > Across the San Jacinto."

 The reference to Houston places us in Texas, as does the reference to bluebonnets, a "a blue-flowered lupine, especially common in Texas."
 But it also invokes the name of Sam Houston, who played a prominent role in the [Texas Revolution](https://en.wikipedia.org/wiki/Texas_Revolution), which gives us a little more context for Zevon's thoughts.
 The singer is now galloping, so again we're in a Western story of some kind.
-But then Zevon is "wrestling with an angel," placing us back in a some sort of eternal landscape, while the next line again manages a sort of cultural equivalence, saying the singer's companion was "working on a sonnet."
+But then Zevon is "wrestling with an angel," placing us back in some sort of eternal landscape, while the next line again manages a sort of cultural equivalence, saying the singer's companion was "working on a sonnet."

 The seraphim is another reference to angels, this time to their highest order.
 The pinto is a reference to a horse, presumably the one the companion is currently riding.
 And the [Battle of San Jacinto](https://en.wikipedia.org/wiki/Battle_of_San_Jacinto) was the final and decisive battle of the aforementioned Texas Revolution.